kubernetes/autoscaler/vertical-pod-autoscaler/docs/quickstart.md

 ```

 *Note: if your cluster has little free capacity these pods may be unable to schedule.
-You may need to add more nodes or adjust examples/hamster.yaml to use less CPU.*
+You may need to add more nodes or adjust the above deploylment to use less CPU.*

 ## Example VPA configuration